thirumurthis/Learnings/apachemq/ArtemisMQ_JMX_monitoring.md

  ]
 }
 ```

-- Start the logstash, by navigating to the extracted logstash location, and issue below command
+- Start the logstash service, by navigating to the extracted logstash location bin directory and issue below command
 ```
 # bin/logstash <config-file-path-extracted-logstash-config-folder>